Whimse/Kaggle_digit_recognizer/README.md

 # Overview

 The code in this repository can be used to train any neural network provided in the [torchvision.models](https://pytorch.org/vision/stable/models.html) package on the MNIST dataset.

-These networks are trained with a standard configuration of the Adam optimizer.
-No data augmentation was included in the training.
+These networks are trained using Pytorch 1.10.1 and torchvision.
+The training uses the Adam optimizer with a standard parameter configuration.
+No data augmentation was used in the training.
+The code registers and tracks experiment results using MLflow.

 The repository also includes functionality to produce an ensemble predictor.
 This ensemble generates outputs combining predictions provided by multiple networks.